-Professional and consulting fees for the nine-month period ended May 31, 2018, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The \$211,911 change from the previous period was due to an increase in professional fees, consulting fees, investor relations and business development fees are also affecting this increase.
+Professional and consulting fees for the year ended August 31, 2018, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The increase of \$189,530 change from the previous year was due to an increase in expenses of legal and accounting nature, investor relations and business development fees.